'This isn't the person we knew,' host family says of Florida school shooter

 This is the second interview the couple, along with their attorney Jim Lewis, have given to the media.
 They first spoke with the Sun Sentinel, saying they were not aware of Cruz's social media presence.
 They took him in last Thanksgiving after their son asked if he could move in with them.
 Cruz's adoptive mother died in November of pneumonia, leaving him without parents.
 His adoptive father died of a heart attack more than a decade ago.

 "He was very polite, he seemed normal," James Snead said of Cruz on ABC.
-"We knew he had one Instagram account ...
+"We knew he had one Instagram account. ...
 The other ones he had, we had no idea about."

 The couple was also unaware that he may have been cruel to animals.
 A CNN investigation found that Cruz was in a private Instagram group chat where he discussed killing small animals, and even posted a picture of a disemboweled frog.
 The Sneads are animal lovers who have two dogs and six cats, according to the Sun-Sentinel.